 Patients we spoke with were positive about the emotional support provided by the practice and rated it well in this area.
 The CQC comment cards we received were also consistent with this feedback.
-For example, patients made comments such as the doctors were always there to listen and don't rush you and staff are very supportive too.
+For example, patients made comments such as the doctors were always there to listen and staff were very supportive too.